MartynStaalsen/3-wire/README.md

 ### SDOs
-Each slave device will have a data map of "SDO" (software data object) entries.
+Each slave device will have a data map of `SDO` (serializable data object) entries.
 Each SDO has data in it, with datatype being one of the following currently supported:

 - BOOL
 - INT_32